 The truth is, we live in a culture that doesn’t support frank, open, loving, compassionate, curious, and reflective conversations about relationships and sexuality.

-Here are five things that I really wish I had known as a young woman.
+Here are five things that I really wish I had known as a teen woman.

 #1: Honest conversations about early experiences.